nichols-t/lyrics/README.md

 ## Future Roadmap

 I would like to implement the following features:
-* Align text to top or center of slide
 * GUI program/editor